-Ponatinib With Chemotherapy in Pediatric Participants With Relapsed, Resistant, or Intolerant Philadelphia Chromosome-Positive (Ph+) Acute Lymphoblastic Leukemia (ALL) or Have the T315I Mutation
+A Study of Ponatinib With Chemotherapy in Children, Teenagers, and Adults With Philadelphia Chromosome-Positive Acute Lymphoblastic Leukemia

 A Pivotal Phase 1/2, Single-Arm, Open-label Study to Evaluate the Safety and Efficacy of Ponatinib With Chemotherapy in Pediatric Patients With Philadelphia Chromosome-Positive (Ph+) Acute Lymphoblastic Leukemia (ALL) Who Have Relapsed or Are Resistant or Intolerant to a Prior Tyrosine Kinase Inhibitor-Containing Therapy, or Who Have the T315I Mutation

-Pediatric Philadelphia Chromosome-positive Acute Lymphoblastic Leukemia (Ph+ALL) Ph+ Mixed Phenotype Acute Leukemia (MPAL) Drug Therapy Leukemia Precursor Cell Lymphoblastic Leukemia-Lymphoma Leukemia, Lymphoid Philadelphia Chromosome Ponatinib Ponatinib AAF Chemotherapy Agents
+Pediatric Philadelphia Chromosome-positive Acute Lymphoblastic Leukemia (Ph+ALL), Ph+ Mixed Phenotype Acute Leukemia (MPAL), Philadelphia Chromosome-Like ALL (Ph-like ALL), Drug Therapy, Leukemia, Precursor Cell Lymphoblastic Leukemia-Lymphoma, Lymphoid Leukemia, Philadelphia Chromosome, Ponatinib, Ponatinib AAF, Chemotherapy Agents

 You can join if…